-7 In the last distributions a far more advanced manager is available.
+&lt;sup>7 In the last distributions a far more advanced manager is available.
 You can use competition to run competitions very easily.
-How this can be used is described in the document that comes with the distro of that game.
+How this can be used is described in the document that comes with the distro of the game.